jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D35R1
 Slow day after travel.
 Worked on flocking function a little and read some about ant foraging for next project.

+###D36R1
+Had to regress a bit of the two agent flocking function to diagnose an animation issue.
+Started programming outline for complex agent flocking, including mouse input for obstacles.